Trust4AI/trust4ai/content/terms.md

 [//]: # (Add your terms here and set `draft: false` to publish it.
 Otherwise, delete this file if you don't need it.)

-Trust4AI is licensed under the terms of the GPL-3.0 license.

-Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.
-Neither the European Union nor the granting authority can be held responsible for them.
-Funded within the framework of the NGI Search project under grant agreement No 101069364.